GwenTheKween/RustCryptography/README.md

 ### Future Plans

-We still want to implement the following algorithms:
+We still want to implement the following algorithms for cryptography:

 * ECC25519
 * RSA
 * DES
 * Triple DES

+We also want to impement the following hashing algorithms:

+* SHA-2 library
+* MD5

 ### Contributors